-Building on this, Specialized observation types as defined by communities help describe the type of result provided.
+Building on this, specialized observation types can be defined by communities to describe the type of result provided, expressed using a terminology common to that community.

 Use of the observation model

-The Observation model takes a data-user-centric viewpoint, emphasizing the semantics of the feature-of-interest and its properties.
-This contrasts with Sensor-oriented models, which take a process- and thus provider-centric viewpoint.
+The observation model takes a data-user-centric viewpoint, emphasizing the semantics of the feature-of-interest and its properties.
+This contrasts with sensor-oriented models, which take a process- and thus a provider-centric viewpoint.